 The Technical Communication Handbook.
 With Laura J. Gurak.
 New York: New York: Pearson-Longman, 2009.
 639 pages.

 Eloquent Images: Word and Image in the Age of New Media.
 With Michelle R. Kendrick.
 Cambridge: MIT University Press, 2003.
 328 pages.
 Re-released 2005 in paperback.

 “Understanding Visual Rhetoric in Digital Environments.”
 College Composition and Communication.
 54:4 (June 2003): 629-656.

 “Women Making Multimedia: Possibilities for Feminist Activism.”
 With Anne Balsamo.
 Virtual Publics: Policy and Community in an Electronic Age.
-Beth Kolko, ed.
+Beth Kolko, Ed.
 New York: Columbia University Press, 2003.
 192-214.

 “Using Multimedia to Teach Communication Across the Curriculum.”
 WPA: Writing Program Administration.
 25:1-2 (Fall/Winter 2001).
 25-43.“Toward a Visual Critical Electronic Literacy.”
 Works and Days.
 17&18: 1 & 2 (Spring/Fall 1999): 157-172.

 “Feminist Interventions in Electronic Environments.”
 Computers and Composition.
-16:1 (1999): 107-19.
+16:1 (1999): 107-119.